Jinan County: Jinan 8 Scenic Beauties

 The marvelous harmony of fantastic rocks and cliffs, clear water and green mountains, heaven and earth, create the scenic masterpiece of Wunilam and Banilam.
 Run 24 km via Jeongcheon from Jinan-Eup toward the north, and you will arrive at Jucheon-Myeon.
 Go up about 2 km along the upper Jujacheon River toward the Wunjang Mountain, and you will see the marvelous scene of Wunilam and Banilam.
-The Jujacheon River valley, about 5m between Myeongdeokbong Peak (845.5m) and Myeongdobong Peak (863m) on the northeast of Wunjang Mountain is called Wunilam and Banilam.
+The Jujacheon River valley, about 5 meters between Myeongdeokbong Peak (845.5 meters) and Myeongdobong Peak (863 meters) on the northeast of Wunjang Mountain is called Wunilam and Banilam.
 There were only the passing cloud, the sky, the stone and the tree because there was only the steep cliff about 70 years ago.